mccleary/Rogue-Pickings/README.md

-# Site mockup from Photoshop Image File
+# Site mockup title Rogue Pickings from Photoshop Image File

-Single page, personal website created from a Photoshop image file using only HTML & CSS
+Single page, sample client site created from a Photoshop image file using only HTML & CSS

 * First: Set up your files (html, css, img)
 * Next: Retrieve images from Photoshop file for your img folder